BILL KOMOSKI / LAUREN SILVA / DONA NELSON

 Characterized by their patterned, resonant screens, Bill Komoski’s paintings slide in focus between different layers of interlacing planes, falling deeper into the representational only to accelerate once more towards the texture of their surfaces.
 Incorporating networks of dots in an invocation of CMYK printing, Komoski uses these walls of sound to opposite effect of their popular counterpart, purposefully fraying rather than building the deeper, deceptive horizon in a continual reminder of material tactility.

 Lauren Silva’s stained silks similarly reorient towards a sensual surface sheen, surprising the viewer with cut paper inclusions which disrupt the continuity of the painted plane.
-Although the works included in the show at C R U S H are not originated digitally, there remain certain elements which recall an Adobe aesthetic from cascading scales of gradients to the clean cuts of computerized image editing.
+Although the works included in the show at CRUSHCURATORIAL are not originated digitally, there remain certain elements which recall an Adobe aesthetic from cascading scales of gradients to the clean cuts of computerized image editing.
 However, this slick quasi-digital play is complicated by Silva’s deliberate stains and fleshly marks.

 Though composing in the painted medium, Komoski and Silva engage colors and aesthetics that become as a form of popular quotation where mode of representation itself becomes referential, materials responding to the slippery surfaces of automated or digital rendering.

-In a conversation with Dona Nelson, Komoski and Silva discuss the materiality of their works and the development of the murals performed on the walls of CRUSH CURATORIAL
+In a conversation with Dona Nelson, Komoski and Silva discuss the materiality of their works and the development of the murals performed on the walls of CCRUSHCURATORIAL.

-Following is an excerpt of a conversation between Komoski, Silva, Nelson, and Kaack.
+Following is an excerpt of a conversation between Bill Komoski, Lauren Silva, Dona Nelson, and Nicole Kaack.
 For the full transcript, please follow this link.
+This conversation was held in conjunction with the exhibition Bill Komoski / Lauren Silva.

 Nicole Kaack: Something that related to both of you was this idea of what gestures or technical apparatuses are influencing your work.
 A digital influence, for example, in the idea of the gradient.
 In your work, Bill, I see something more in the vein of printing, press, CMYK influence.
 I am curious what that means to the two of you and how that relates to the idea of painterliness in gesture.